lifelines-project/howarewefree.org/_responses/terri-and-noelle.md

 collaborators: terri and noelle
 published: true
 ---
+_At the conclusion of the creation of the project, we asked participants to reflect on what the process was like for them.
+Here are excerpts from their responses._

 The collaborative process with Ms. Williams was exciting.
 We started with a little get-to-know-you email.
 THen she suggested I do “I am from…” a poem template that gave her more insight on my daily visualization.
 I then explained what freedom would look like to me.
 I did so without thinking, as I felt it’d be the clearest picture.
 She made it a smooth process for me, especially since I’m not an artist or overly creative.
 I wanted to make clear that freedom looks like change, emotionally, physically, and socially.